 San Francisco, CA (1999)

-This pedestrian landscape is composed of a hierarchy of open spaces, linked together by passageways that structure pedestrian movement through campus.
+Despite its debut in the depths of a real estate recession, Sutter Street realized sales prices and absorption rates higher than any of its competition.
 At least one YSA principal participated as design architect, supervising architect and/or senior designer while associated with the architect-of-record for this project.